is55555/memoizeDecorator/README.md

 Implements several decorators for memoization.

+Basic test cases are complete.
+To run tests, guppy (0.1.10) is required (for memory profiling).

 Currently a work in progress, although they are functional.
 Pending tests and a few more sophisticated decorators I have in mind.

 # Basic Usage: